Ankle Pain Physical Therapy

 Rolled your ankle?
 Dealing with instability or swelling?
-Ivy Rehab can help you regain strength, balance, and peace of mind.
+Ivy Rehab can help you regain strength, balance, and peace of mind through physical therapy and guided rehabilitation.

 Why does my ankle hurt?